mraju2/tatva/README.md

 # tatva
-Text-to-SQL-to-data system leveraging LLMs to bridge natural language and database interactions.
+A system that lets users ask questions in natural language to retrieve data from a database.
+It uses advanced AI to translate questions into SQL queries, execute them, and return results in a user-friendly format.